techno-tim/k3s-ansible/README.md

 ## Usage

-First create a new dirctory based on the `sample` directory within the `inventory` directory:
+First create a new directory based on the `sample` directory within the `inventory` directory:

 ```bash
 cp -R inventory/sample inventory/my-cluster
 ```

-Second, edit `inventory/my-cluster/hosts.ini` to mactch the system information gathered above.
+Second, edit `inventory/my-cluster/hosts.ini` to match the system information gathered above.
 For example:

 ```bash
 [master]